decretist/Dissertation/Chapter2/chapter2.md

 ## Collection and Selection

-A canon is an authoritative text that provides a rule or norm for Christian life, either for individual Christian believers in their clerical or lay station or for the Church corporately at whatever level -- local church or religious foundation, diocese, province, or the universal Church.
+A canon is an authoritative text that provides a rule or norm for Christian life, either for individual Christian believers in their clerical or lay station or for the Church corporately at whatever level---local church or religious foundation, diocese, province, or the universal Church.
 The Greek work *kanon* literally means a ruler or straightedge used to mark a line, and Christian believers individually and the Church corporately follow a straight path when they follow the rules marked out by the *kanones*. "*Canon grece, latine regula nuncupatur.
 Regula dicta est eo quod recte ducit, nec aliquando aliorsum trahit.
 Alii dixerunt regulam dictam, vel quod regat, vel normam recte vivendi prebeat, vel quod distortum pravumque est corrigat.* ('Canon' is Greek for what is called a 'rule' in Latin.
 It is called a rule because it leads one aright and never takes one astray.
 But others say that it is called a rule because it rules, presents a norm for right living, or sets aright what is twisted and bent.)"[^17] The late first- or early second-century *Didache* is an example of a very early Christian text that contains such rules or norms.
 After the official recognition of Christianity by Constantine in 313, the Church had a greater need for an agreed-upon set of rules.
 Such rules were provided by the canons of provincial and ecumenical councils, and somewhat later by papal decretals.

-Gratian defines canons as either *decreta
-Pontificum* ("decrees of pontiffs") or *statuta conciliorum* ("statutes of councils").[^18] From a relatively early date, the bishops of Rome had cultivated the practice of issuing decretal letters, consciously modeled after Roman imperial rescripts, in which they laid down disciplinary and doctrinal norms in response to questions put to them, usually by other bishops.[^19] The earliest surviving example is a letter from Pope Siricius (†399) to Bishop Himerius of Tarragona, written in 385 in response to a letter that Himerius had sent to Siricius's predecessor, Pope Damasus (†384).[^20] The letter, sometimes referred to by the first word of its text as the *Directa* decretal, remains an important source for norms concerning clerical celibacy in late antiquity.
+Gratian defines canons as either *decreta Pontificum* ("decrees of pontiffs") or *statuta conciliorum* ("statutes of councils").[^18] From a relatively early date, the bishops of Rome had cultivated the practice of issuing decretal letters, consciously modeled after Roman imperial rescripts, in which they laid down disciplinary and doctrinal norms in response to questions put to them, usually by other bishops.[^19] The earliest surviving example is a letter from Pope Siricius (†399) to Bishop Himerius of Tarragona, written in 385 in response to a letter that Himerius had sent to Siricius's predecessor, Pope Damasus (†384).[^20] The letter, sometimes referred to by the first word of its text as the *Directa* decretal, remains an important source for norms concerning clerical celibacy in late antiquity.
 For modern readers, the most familiar example of an imperial rescript, the genre after which the papal decretal letter was modeled, is the early second-century (ca. 112) response of the emperor Trajan (†117) to a letter from Pliny the Younger inquiring as to how Pliny, then Roman provincial governor of Bithynia and Pontus, ought to proceed against those accused of being Christians.

 Another extremely important source for the *Decretum* is canons from the ecumenical councils and from historically important